Medical Emergencies for Residents & Tourists

 DO NOT GET IN THE WATER if there is a no swimming (RED FLAG) advisory.
 Always swim within eye sight of a lifeguard incase of an unexpected current or medical emergency.

-The simplest thing is to observe while you’re at the beach, just 2 minutes can save your life.
+The simplest thing to do is to observe the water for two minutes.
+Those 2 minutes can save your life.

-It you saw the ocean wave void (like in picture 1) do not attempt to go to the sea.
-This is call Rip current.
+It you see the ocean wave void (like in the picture ) do not attempt to go into the sea.
+This is called a Rip current.
 It is very strong and will pull you further into the sea (ocean).

 Spanish Phrases to Use in an Emergency